Video: 'Callous unprovoked attack' - Police officer targeted in 'atrocious' assault

 He described the incident as a "callous unprovoked attack".

-"The violence is raw to witness and unfortunately assaults of this gravity are not rare, with more than two thousand assaults on officers last year alone," Cahill said.
+"The violence is raw to witness and unfortunately assaults of this gravity are not rare, with more than 2000 assaults on officers last year alone," Cahill said.

 "Being assaulted is not 'just part of the job' of keeping communities safe, and the courts need to send a clear message to that effect.
 If police officers are not protected how are they supposed to protect New Zealanders?"